peteroupc/peteroupc.github.io/colorgen.md

 - a `green` component, and
 - a `blue` component,

 and each component is 0 or greater and 1 or less.
-(The term **0-1 format** will be used in this document to describe this format.
-All RGB colors in this document are in the 0-1 format unless noted otherwise.)
+(In this document, this format is called the  **0-1 format** and all RGB colors are in this format unless noted otherwise.)

-Some RGB colors also contain a fourth component, called the _alpha_ component, which is 0 greater and 1 or less, where 0 means fully transparent and 1 means fully opaque.
+**RGBA Colors:** Some RGB colors also contain a fourth component, called the _alpha_ component, which is 0 greater and 1 or less, where 0 means fully transparent and 1 means fully opaque.
 Such RGB colors are called _RGBA colors_ in this document.
 RGB colors without an alpha component are generally considered to be fully opaque (and to have an implicit alpha component of 1).

 **Note:** An RGB color&mdash;
 - is white, black, or a shade of gray (_achromatic_) if it has equal red, green, and blue components, and